-In Maine the dining scene is always on the move, particularly in Portland.
-Much anticipated is the opening of Vinland, Maine’s first “100% local food, zero waste, fine dining restaurant.”
+In Maine the dining scene is always on the move, particularly in Portland, Maine.
+Vinland, is Maine’s first “100% local food, zero waste, fine dining restaurant.”

 Teacher, turned Chef, David Levi is at the helm and word is out it will be well worth the wait.
 Chef Levi, a true forager, has gained some of his culinary expertise and knowledge rubbing elbows with the chefs at Noma, in Copenhagen and Faviken Magasinet, in Sweden.